laempy/pyoints/paper/paper.md

-API while also providing solutions for most common problems. ``Pyoints`` implements fundamental functions and some advanced algorithms for point cloud, voxel and raster data processing, like coordinate transformation, vector algebra, point filters, or interpolation. ``Pyoints`` also provides an unified API for loading and saving commonly used geo-data formats.
+API while also providing solutions for most common problems. ``Pyoints`` implements fundamental functions and some advanced algorithms for point cloud, voxel and raster data processing, like coordinate transformation, vector algebra, point filters, or interpolation. ``Pyoints`` also provides a unified API for loading and saving commonly used geo-data formats.

 ``Pyoints`` was designed to support research activities and algorithm